Kim2091/TSCUNet/README.md

    pip install -r requirements.txt
    ```

+## TensorRT
+TensorRT support has been added thanks to [pifroggi](https://github.com/pifroggi)!
+Refer to the [TensorRT guide](https://github.com/Kim2091/SCUNet/tensorrt/README.md) on how to use it.

-## Using the GUI
+## Using the GUI (No TRT support)

-For easy use, you can launch the graphical interface:
+For easy use with PyTorch or legacy ONNX conversions, you can launch the graphical interface:

 ```
 python vsr_gui.py